Church and Charity Mortgages Explained

 Which lenders offer these loans

-You’ll likely find that a lot of mainstream high street banks and building societies work with charities to some degree, but perhaps not really with churches.
-However, there is a small number of very niche lenders out there who either focus on the church and charity market exclusively, or provide these kinds of mortgages as part of their wider offering.
+You’ll likely find that many mainstream high street banks and building societies work with charities to some degree, but perhaps not really with churches.
+However, there is a small number of very niche lenders out there who either focus on the church and charity market exclusively or provide these kinds of mortgages as part of their wider offering.

-An example of these are the already mentioned Kingdom Bank, MCA Funding for Churches, Stewardship, Church Mortgages, CAF Bank, Reliable Bank and Ecology Building Society, which works with religious and charitable groups that are environmentally-minded or offer sustainable benefits.
+An example of these is the already mentioned Kingdom Bank, MCA Funding for Churches, Stewardship, Church Mortgages, CAF Bank, Reliable Bank, and Ecology Building Society, which works with religious and charitable groups that are environmentally minded or offer sustainable benefits.

 What interest rates to expect

-As you’d expect with any kind of commercial mortgage, the risk is deemed higher by lenders and therefore so are rates to offset this.
+As you’d expect with any kind of commercial mortgage, the risk is deemed higher by lenders, and so are rates to offset this.
 And like all commercial mortgage rates, there is no fixed scale on what you might pay.

-Typical rates could be anywhere between 2%-3% above the Bank of England base rate, possibly higher if you want to take on a high LTV or your credit rating is sketchy.
+Typical rates could be between 2% to 3% above the Bank of England base rate, possibly higher if you want to take on a high LTV or your credit rating is sketchy.

 Other ways to finance a church or charity

-There is plenty of goodwill and support to many churches and charities, with some having strong support from the community and other large organisations and benefactors.
-If a mortgage is not an option or you’d prefer to explore other ways of financing, there are entities out there who could help with loans, grants or donations.
+Many churches and charities enjoy plenty of goodwill and support, with some having strong support from the community and other large organisations and benefactors.
+If a mortgage is not an option or you’d prefer to explore other ways of financing, there are entities out there who could help with loans, grants, or donations.

 Get matched with a commercial mortgage specialist

-When it comes to more complex and unique mortgages, we are able to find the right experienced specialist for your circumstance and form a partnership that allows you to find the exact advisor for you.
+When it comes to more complex and unique mortgages, we can find the right experienced specialist for your circumstance and form a partnership that allows you to find the exact advisor for you.

-Our partner brokers are reliable, impartial and pride themselves on doing a five-star job every time to secure the best mortgage outcome for you.
-If you want to see what invaluable service you are able to get, contact us today for an initial chat on 0808 189 2301 or make an online enquiry today.
+Our partner brokers are reliable and impartial and pride themselves on doing a five-star job every time to secure the best mortgage outcome for you.
+If you want to see what invaluable service you can get, contact us today for an initial chat on 0330 818 7026 or make an online enquiry today.

 Speak to a mortgage expert